Recall of MPs Act 2015: Background

 Before the passage of the act there were no mechanisms to recall Members of Parliament (MPs) in the UK.
-The Representation of the People Act 1981 disqualifies any person in jail for more than a year from being an MP, and thus automatically ejects an MP so jailed.
+The Representation of the People Act 1981 disqualifies any person serving a jail sentence for more than a year from being an MP, and thus automatically ejects an MP so jailed.
 MPs involved in scandals or convicted of lesser crimes could be expelled from their party and pressured to resign, but there was no mechanism to force the exit of an MP prior to a general election.

 Supporters for introducing recall mechanisms included the pressure group 38 Degrees and the National Union of Students.

+In 2009, a proposed Lords amendment to the Political Parties and Elections Act 2009 would have made the Electoral Commission carry out a review into developing a recall mechanism; the amendment was defeated.
+A Ten Minute Rule bill was introduced by Douglas Carswell later that year with the aim of introducing both recall and primary elections for candidates; it did not progress.
 The UK government gave a commitment in the 2010 Coalition Agreement to bring into force a power of recall.
+Following the election and the coalition government's commitment, Zac Goldsmith introduced a series of private members bills for a recall process, none of which were successful.

-In the aftermath of the United Kingdom parliamentary expenses scandal, a number of MPs involved in wrongdoing resigned after related court cases—for example Eric Illsley, whose resignation caused the 2011 Barnsley Central by-election, and Denis MacShane, who caused the 2012 Rotherham by-election—were cases brought up by supporters of recall to allow voters to "sack" MPs who break the rules.
+In the aftermath of the 2009 expenses scandal, a number of MPs involved in wrongdoing resigned following related court cases—for example Eric Illsley, whose resignation caused the 2011 Barnsley Central by-election, and Denis MacShane, who caused the 2012 Rotherham by-election.
+Such cases were cited by supporters of recall to allow voters to "sack" MPs who break the rules.

 In June 2012, the Political and Constitutional Reform Select Committee published its reports into the recall process, listing twenty conclusions and recommendations which included the views that "a system of full recall may deter MPs from taking decisions that are unpopular locally or unpopular in the short-term, but which are in the long-term national interest", "[w]e note that expulsion would not prevent the person concerned standing in the resulting by-election.
 We recommend that the Government abandon its plans to introduce a power of recall", and "We have not seen enough evidence to support the suggestion that it will increase public confidence in politics, and fear that the restricted form of recall proposed could even reduce confidence by creating expectations that are not fulfilled."

 In October 2014, during the final stage of debate on the bill in the Commons, opponents of the recall process pressed for assurances that voters could not begin recall petitions on the basis of views held or speeches made.
 Labour MP Geraint Davies said that misuse of the process would be an "intrinsic corruption of our democracy".
 Labour MP Frank Dobson opposed recall as a threat to "hinder social progress" by "vested interests".

 Opponents of the process further worried that MPs "in fear" of being recalled would increase the number of "automatons and lobby fodder" in the Commons.